visokio/omniscope-custom-blocks/README.md

-# omniscope-custom-blocks
+# Omniscope Custom Blocks
 Public repository for custom blocks for Omniscope 2019+.

-The blocks added here will be available to install in the block picker of Omniscope.
+The blocks added here will be available to install in Omniscope block picker.

 ## List of blocks